 How to Use Roof Jacks and Install It in Easy Ways

-Roof jacks are the safety tools that common to be found on different roofing tasks.
-They are created based on a metallic hook curve at an end and a J-shaped curve at another.
+Roof jacks are the safety tools commonly found on different roofing tasks.
+They are created based on a metallic hook curve at one end and a J-shaped curve at the other.
 By using this tool, you’d be able to connect shingles to large planks or boards.

-So, how to use roof jacks exactly in a proper way?
-Please read the following passage to know more about it.
+So, how do you use roof jacks properly?
+Please read the following passage to learn more.

 How to use Roof Jacks on Existing Roof

-As roof jacks are easy to set up and remove, they are ideal for various roofing projects.
-Here is the list of steps on how to use roof jacks to get it installed and worked properly while you work:
+Roof jacks are easy to set up and remove, so they are ideal for various projects.
+Here is the list of steps on how to use it to get it installed and working properly while you work:

 How to use Roof Jacks